SalomePlatform/sat/doc/src/usage_of_sat.rst

 Mutualisation of products
 -------------------------

-Products that go in base and have the same configuration will be shared by different application (it's the objective).
+Products that go in base and have the same configuration will be shared by different applications (it's the objective).
 SAT does check the configuration to prevent of an application using a product in base with a non compatible configuration.
 To check the compatibility, SAT stores the configuration in a file called *sat-config-<product name>.pyconf*.
-In a next build (for example in an other application), SAT checks if the new configuration corresponds to what is described in *sat-config-<product name>.pyconf*.
+In a next build (for example in another application), SAT checks if the new configuration corresponds to what is described in *sat-config-<product name>.pyconf*.
 If it corresponds, the previous build is used in base, otherwise a new build is done, and stored in a new directory called *config-<build number>*.

 .. warning:: Please note that only the dependencies between products are considered for the checking.
 If the compilation options changed, it will not be tracked (for example the use of debug mode with -g option will not produce a second configuration, it will overwrite the previous build done in production mode)